anentropic/experiments-coreml-ane-distilbert/README.md

 These both look like exactly the kind of thing I want.
 Unfortunately it seems that neither of them actually exist 😞

-Googling for myself I saw a few suggestions to use a Python library [asitop](https://github.com/tlkh/asitop) and watching if the ANE starts consuming any power.
+Googling for myself I saw a few suggestions to use a Python library [asitop](https://github.com/tlkh/asitop) and watching if the ANE starts consuming any power. (this is )

 I was unable to observe any flicker of power consumption from ANE when inferring individual phrases using the current `server.py`.